 - Fall: Bugs are gone after the first frost.
 Campsite use falls off dramatically after Labor Day.
 Much of the Trail north of Duluth closes during deer firearms hunting season for two weeks each November.
 Check the Trail Conditions page for more information.
 The SHT inside the City of Duluth is also closed during the fall freeze/thaw cycle, approximately mid-October to mid-November.
 Please plan accordingly and respect the rules of our partners at the City

 Unfortunately, the SHTA Trail Information Center cannot predict the weather.
 The North Shore is a big place and weather can differ wildly from place to place.

 - Overnight parking is allowed at many, but not all trailheads.
 Purchase a copy of our Guide to the Superior Hiking Trail to learn which trailheads offer overnight parking and if any conditions apply.

 - Parking is available at state parks with a park sticker.
 Check in with park staff to learn where to park.

 - Absolutely no camping is allowed at parking lots.
 This includes sleeping in your vehicle.

 - The Superior Shuttle runs a shuttle service throughout the year.
-It has scheduled stops at designated trailhead on Fridays, Saturdays, and Sundays from mid-May to mid-October.
-Shuttles outside the set schedule can also be arranged.
+It offers scheduled and customized shuttles to and from SHT trailheads seven days a week from mid-May to mid-October.

 - For hikers needing a shuttle to/from Cook County (the northernmost part of the trail), Harriet Quarles shuttles mid-May to mid-October with pickups at the bus station or airport in Duluth and going to locations in Schroeder and north.

 - Duluth International Airport is the nearest major airport for those flying in.
 Skyline Shuttle, Jefferson Lines, and Landline service the Minneapolis-St. Paul airport to Duluth.

 - In Duluth, there is the Duluth Transit Authority bus service or local taxi services, including Uber and Lyft.